Talent agent: Music managers

 A music manager (or band manager) handles many career issues for bands, singers, record producers, and DJs.
-A music manager is hired by a musician or band to help with determining decisions related to career moves, bookings, promotions, business deals, recording contracts, etc. The role of music managers is extensive and may include similar duties to that of a press agent, promoter, booking agent, business manager (who is sometimes a certified public accountant), tour managers, and sometimes even a personal assistant.
-Responsibilities of a business manager are often divided among many individuals who manage various aspects of a musical career.
+An artist manager is hired by a musician or band to help with determining decisions related to career moves, bookings, promotions, business deals, recording contracts, etc. The role of music managers is extensive and may include similar duties to that of a press agent, promoter, booking agent, business manager (who is sometimes a certified public accountant), tour promoter, tour manager, and sometimes even a personal assistant. responsibilities of a business manager are often divided among many individuals who manage various aspects of a musical career.
 With an unsigned act, music managers must assume multiple roles: booking agent, graphic designer, publicist, promoter, and accountant.
 As an artist's career develops, responsibilities grow.
-A music manager becomes important to managing the many different pieces that make up a career in music.
+A music or artist manager becomes important to managing the many different pieces that make up a career in music.
 The manager can assist singers, songwriters, and instrumentalists in molding a career, finding music producers, and developing relationships with record companies, publishers, agents, and the music-loving public.
 The duties of an active music manager will focus on developing a reputation for the musician and building a fan base, which may include mastering and launching a demo CD, developing and releasing press kits, planning promotional activities, and booking shows.
 A music manager will gain access to a recording studio, photographers, and promotions.
-He or she will see that CD labels, posters, and promotional materials appropriately represent the band or artist, and that press kits are released in a timely manner to appropriate media.
+They will see that CD labels, posters, and promotional materials appropriately represent the band or artist and that press kits are released in a timely manner to appropriate media.
 Launching a CD with complementary venues and dates is also a music manager's responsibility.

-Online voice talent agents

-With the advent of the internet, established and new talent can have a thriving career in the voice over industry through online casting websites.
-Whilst there are sites that allow any person to join, a new wave of 'professionals only' casting websites is emerging.
-In an industry where radio and television voice overs can be recorded in home studios because of technology becoming so affordable, high paying jobs are no longer sourced exclusively through traditional voice talent agents.